 Private Courses Available: This course is also available to private groups.
-For more information please email us at [email protected] or call our training department on 021 4978100.
+For more information please email us at [email protected] .
+Alternatively, you can call our training department on 021 4978100.

 Duration: 6 days

 Participants: Up to 8 participants

-Personnel who are either part of emergency medical service teams, part of emergency response teams through their employment or members of the public wishing to up-skill from their current level of skills and knowledge.
+Personnel who are either part of emergency medical service teams, part of emergency response teams through their employment.
+As well as members of the public wishing to up-skill from their current level of skills and knowledge.

 On completion of this course, participants will be able to: